 Why Talent Development Matters to Employee Experience

-Today, employees don’t want to be reduced to your company’s “capital.“ They want a bigger buy-in, to become their best version, and a part of something substantial.
+Today, employees don't want to be reduced to your company's "capital."
+They want greater buy-in, to become their best version, and to be part of something substantial.
 And the easiest way to achieve this is working in a place that helps them grow and learn, which is where talent development comes into the picture.

-Talent development is about investing in talent you already have at your company, to make them feel cared about and nurture them in their current environment.
+Talent development is about investing in the talent you already have at your company to make them feel cared for and to nurture them in their current environment.
 Along with better work and pay, it helps you deliver an optimal employee experience.
-Here’s how:
+Here's how:

 Talent Development Creates a Sense of Cohesion

-Employees often feel a disconnect with team members from different departments, especially if they work in different functional areas.
+Employees often feel disconnected from team members in other departments, especially when those team members work in different functional areas.

-By launching a talent development program, you give employees a clear path to growth within the company, along with mentorship opportunities from senior executives that offer greater exposure to other functional areas within the company.
-This enables the mentees to get a better understanding of your organization’s “big picture” and how its current functions fit into its vision for the future.
+By launching a talent development program, you give employees a clear path to growth within the company, along with mentorship opportunities from senior executives that provide greater exposure to other functional areas.
+This enables mentees to gain a better understanding of your organization's "big picture" and how its current functions align with its vision for the future.

 Clear Career Growth Boosts Morale